jniimi/clumpi/README.md

 (perhaps, git repo version may be newer.)

 ## Dataset
-Use your time-series event data with ID and time.
+Use your discrete time-series event data with ID and time.
 - Create DataFrame that records only the point in time when the event occurred in the time series data.
 - The name of the variables can be anything.